 The Food Bank of Western New York says there is a desperate need for cleaning supplies, now that the homes of Katrina's victims are being opened.

-Cleaning supplies may be dropped off at the Food Bank at 91 Holt St.; the office of Rep. Thomas M. Reynolds, 500 Essjay Road, Suite 260, Amherst; and Colvin Cleaners, 2375 Elmwood Ave., Kenmore.
+Cleaning supplies can be dropped off at the Food Bank at 91 Holt St.; the office of Rep. Thomas M. Reynolds, 500 Essjay Road, Suite 260, Amherst; and Colvin Cleaners, 2375 Elmwood Ave., Kenmore.

 * * *